harihaysrun/coffee/README.md

 1. Clicking on the "Coffee Randomiser" or "Check out coffee places" buttons even before the API has finished calling the endpoint, which causes multiple errors and the application to not function as expected
     - to fix this error, I have added a short loader animation of a floating cup, which lasts for 0.3s, so that the array will already be loaded when user is presented with the two buttons

+2. Fourqsuare had a major update (V2 -> V3), causing things to work differently than what was taught during class.
+The Client ID & Client Secret keys that were generated on my own account do not work
+    - After extensive testing, I discovered that this seems to be a Foursquare issue, so I've contacted Foursquare's support for help.
+I'm still waiting for a response for them to this day
+    - Thank you Neel for letting me use your keys & taking some time out to figure out what went wrong, appreciate your help very much

-2. used console.log on everything to make sure that everything's working
+3. Used console.log on everything to make sure that everything's working

-3. Tested my project on these browsers on Mac OS:
+4. Tested my project on these browsers on Mac OS:
     - Google Chrome
     - Safari
     - Microsoft Edge